Collocations for handicap - noun

 2. disadvantage

-Lack of transport was a major handicap.
+Lack of books was a major handicap.

-Lack of transport was a major handicap.
+Lack of books was a major handicap.

-VERB + HANDICAP
+VERB + handicap

-have, suffer
+have,

 prove